 Premises type Access restrictions Adult gaming centre No direct access from any other licensed gambling premises, or from premises with a family entertainment centre gaming machine permit, a club gaming/machine permit, or an alcohol licensed premises gaming machine permit Betting (other) Access from a street or another betting premises only.
-No direct access from any premises used for the retail sale of goods or services Betting (track) No direct access from licensed casinos or adult gaming centre premises
+No direct access from any premises used for retail sale of goods or services Betting (track) No direct access from licensed casino or adult gaming centre premises

-Bingo No direct access from licensed casinos, adult gaming centres or betting (other) premises Family No direct access from licensed casinos, adult gaming centres or Entertainment betting (other) premises Centre
+Bingo No direct access from licensed casino, adult gaming centre or betting (other) premises Family No direct access from licensed casino, adult gaming centre or betting Entertainment (other) premises Centre

 2.23.
 In the case of some divided premises, it appears that the intended primary use of a premises licence had not been offered, with operators solely making use of the additional machine entitlement (for example, holding a Bingo premises licence but not making any facilities for playing bingo available).
-The Gambling Commission consulted on this issue in 2008, and subsequently issued a revision to the Licence Conditions and Codes of Practice affecting Bingo, Betting and Casino operating licences.
+The Gambling Commission consulted on this issue in 20083, and subsequently issued a revision to the Licence Conditions and Codes of Practice affecting Bingo, Betting and Casino operating licences.
 Holders of these licences are now mandated to provide suitable and sufficient facilities for their primary gambling activity in any of their associated premises.